2017 Paraguayan crisis: Background

 The 1992 Constitution limits the President of Paraguay to a single five-year term in office with no possibility of re-election, even if it is nonsuccessive.
 The proposed amendment would have allowed those previously elected as president to run again for re-election.
 A previous vote on the measure was rejected in August 2016.
 The norms of the Congress established that the subject could not be treated again until after a year.
 However, in the last week of March, the ruling legislators managed to amend the regulations and bring the initiative to the Senate for approval.
-The proposed constitutional amendment would have allowed presidents and vice presidents to run for a second term, either continuously or alternately.
+The proposed constitutional amendment would have allowed presidents and vice presidents to run for a second term, whether successive or separated.
 This amendment would have allowed then-president Horacio Cartes and former president Fernando Lugo to run for a second five-year term.
+In either case, a president would have had to leave office for good at the end of the second term.

 In order for the amendment to be ratified, it needed to pass in the lower house, on paper a likely outcome in a chamber where the Colorado Party controlled 44 of 80 seats.
 This would then be followed by a national referendum.
 Senate President Roberto Acevedo of the opposition Authentic Radical Liberal Party filed an appeal with the Supreme Court, arguing that the vote violated Senate rules.